 “I think of them as Dr. Dre or Pharrell,” says Bracamontes.
 “I want to find the winemakers or producers who are making great wine—or hit records—for more than one person.”

-Among that lauded group are Daniel Lonnberg (Adobe Guadalupe, Hacienda Guadalupe, Hilo Negro, Literal, Canada de los Encinos and Emevé); Alberto Rubio (Fluxus, Bodegas F. Rubio and La Trinidad) and Lourdes “Lulu” Martinez Ojeda (Bruma, Palafox and Bodegas Henri Lurton).
+Among that lauded group are Daniel Lonnberg (Adobe Guadalupe, Hacienda Guadalupe, Hilo Negro, Literal, Canada de los Encinos and Emevé); Alberto Rubio (Fluxus, Bodegas F. Rubio and La Trinidad) and Lourdes “Lulu” Martinez Ojeda (Bruma, Palafox and formerly Bodegas Henri Lurton).

 Camillo Magoni’s winery, Bodegas Magoni, represents the progress made by the valley’s longtime winemakers.